MJewel-projects/Code-Runners/README.md

 ## Project Plan
 Outline the high-level steps taken for the analysis.
 How was the data managed throughout the collection, processing, analysis and interpretation steps?
 Why did you choose the research methodologies you used?

+£££££
+## The rationale to map the business requirements to the Data Visualisations
+List your business requirements and a rationale to map them to the Data Visualisations £££